MilpiedLab/FB5P-seq/README.md

  - etc...
 ```

-#### 7. Settings example of snakemake using HPC cluster via SLURM scheduler
+#### 7. Example settings of snakemake for running on HPC cluster via SLURM scheduler

-_cluster.json_, configuration of each Snakemake rule, I have used 2 cpu("mem-per-cpu":16000) and time limited 1h30 by default, and my Input .fastq.gz around 3.8G for Read1 and 1.4G for Read2 were performed using a NextSeq.
-If your dataset have the huge size, you must change the parameter mem-per-cpu and time limited to run correctly.
+_cluster.json_, configuration of each Snakemake rule, I have used 2 cpu ("mem-per-cpu":16000) and time limited to 1h30 by default, for my Input .fastq.gz around 3.8 Gb for Read1 and 1.4 Gb for Read2 (performed on NextSeq550 with HighOutput 75-cycle flow cell).
+Depending on the size of your dataset, you will have to change the parameters mem-per-cpu and time limited to run correctly.
 ```
 {
     "documentation": {